Meet Our Team

 Andy Wu

-Andy Wu is an Assistant Professor of Business Administration in the Strategy Unit at Harvard Business School, where he teaches in the MBA and Executive Education programs.
-He conducts research on strategies for how technology entrepreneurs internally organize for innovation and externally mobilize resources to achieve scale.
-He received the HBS Wyss Award, HBS Williams Award, Poets & Quants 40 Under 40, and Penn Prize in recognition of commitment and excellence in teaching and mentoring.
+Andy Wu is the Arjun and Minoo Melwani Family Associate Professor of Business Administration in the Strategy Unit at Harvard Business School, where he teaches in the MBA and Executive Education programs.
+He researches, teaches, and advises managers on competing in and adapting to technology at the cutting edge, including metaverse, generative AI, robotics, and cloud.
+He received the HBS Student Association Faculty Teaching Award, HBS Wyss Award, HBS Williams Award, Poets & Quants 40 Under 40, and Penn Prize in recognition of commitment and excellence in teaching and mentoring.
+His research has been published in the Strategic Management Journal, Strategy Science, Organization Science, Academy of Management Journal, Academy of Management Review, Academy of Management Annals, Harvard Business Review, California Management Review, and other top journals.

-He received a PhD and MS in Applied Economics from the Wharton School of the University of Pennsylvania.
+He received a PhD and MS in Applied Economics from the Wharton School of the University of Pennsylvania, where he is a senior fellow at the school’s Mack Institute for Innovation Management.
 While at Wharton, he received a Kauffman Dissertation Fellowship.
 He earned his SB in economics and mathematics at the Massachusetts Institute of Technology, where he was a Burchard Scholar.

 Research Areas